SreerajHub/h1b_statistics/input/readme.md

-The sample input file is the data for the year 2016.
-Reference : https://www.foreignlaborcert.doleta.gov/performancedata.cfm
+The sample input file is the data example given in problem statement.
+Reference for actual dataset : https://www.foreignlaborcert.doleta.gov/performancedata.cfm